 - The food storage space needs to be easily accessible and conveniently located.
 You must be able to get to it in time and it must be secured from looters.

-There are many options when it comes to building a food storage space and you must consider the one appropriate for your environment and of course, for your budget.
+There are many options when it comes to building a food storage space.
+You must consider the one appropriate for your environment and of course, for your budget.

 The LOST WAYS (The vital self-sufficiency lessons our great grand-fathers left us)